-Rotors from turbines within the project area could be visible in the distance from portions of U.S. Highway 85, Interstate 25 and Interstate 80.
+Rotors from turbines within the project area could be visible in the distance from portions of U.S. Highway 85, Interstate 25, Interstate 80, Highway 223, and parts of Cheyenne, WY.
 Due to its slim profile, the lattice tower would be very difficult to see from these highways.
 Where visible, the turbines would appear as small structures on the horizon that would not be substantially different in visual impact from the towers of major transmission lines already visible near the project area.
 Scenic vistas of undisturbed, natural landscapes would not be affected.
 Existing visual resources in the vicinity of the project area already compromised by the presence of transmission towers and lines, telephone lines, a railroad, highways and roads, pipeline corridors, windmills, and radio and communication towers.
 Visually sensitive areas such as natural areas, parks, or scenic overlooks would not be affected.